Share this post on:

 • You need to take care of your relationships.

-• Contribution satisfies all your needs at such a high level that you often ignore your needs and neglect yourself and others.
+• Contribution satisfies your needs at such a high level that you often ignore them and neglect yourself and others.

 • Your lifestyle can lead to exhaustion.

-• You must always be strong and deny your vulnerability interferes with your Goal.
+• You must always be strong and deny that your vulnerability interferes with your goal.

 • They can stand their ground in expressing what they need from you regarding attention and energy.